Roy N. Vance

 Roy Newton Vance Jr. (November 14, 1921 – January 17, 2007) was a justice of the Kentucky Supreme Court from 1983 to 1991.

 Vance was born in McCracken County, Kentucky.
 He graduated from the University of Kentucky law school and joined the army.
 Due to a special statute, he was the only person admitted to the state bar before the age of 21.
-Vance served as McCracken County attorney from 1953 to 1957.
+Vance served as McCracken County Attorney from 1950 to 1953, then as Commonwealth's Attorney from 1953 to 1958.
 He was commissioner for the old Court of Appeals from 1970 to 1976, when he became a judge on the court when it was created in a constitutional amendment.
 He served in this capacity until joining the state supreme court in 1983.

 Vance died on January 17, 2007, in Vero Beach, Florida.
 He is survived by his wife Euleen; two daughters, Linda and Terry; and a son, Newton.